We revalue marine waste

 How it works ?

-The company SEAQUAL ™ located in Spain, implements, with the help of partner fishermen, a collection of plastic waste at sea and on the beach.
+The company SEAQUAL ™ located in Spain, therefore implements, with the help of partner fishermen, a collection of plastic waste at sea and on the beach.